 The flooring warranties also require that the alkalinity of the concrete surface may not exceed pH 9.

 The concrete must be at least 1 month old before installing flooring but many contractors conservatively wait for several months.

 Concrete May Pass the Concrete Moisture Test Now but the Flooring May Fail Later

 Once the concrete surface is covered, water cannot evaporate and the moisture levels equalize through the slab.
 This may also bring to the surface more alkalis from inside the concrete.

-When the concrete slab is exposed to water from the ground, it slowly deteriorates.
+When the concrete slab is exposed to water from the ground, it gradually deteriorates.
 The pores get larger and the concrete passes more water vapor and even wicks up liquid water.

-Wait at least 10 days and seal the slab again with Ion-Bond Armor.
-It also seals inside the concrete, has smaller molecules and bonds with RadonSeal.
+For best results, wait at least 10 days and seal the slab again with Ion-Bond Armor Subsurface Sealer.
+It also seals deep inside the concrete but has smaller molecules and bonds with RadonSeal.
 The surface remains suitable for paints or adhesives.
-This sealer combination was successful on slabs exceeding 14 lbs/1,000/24 and is easy to apply for contractors or homeowners.
+This sealer combination was successful on slabs exceeding 14 lbs/1,000/24 and is easy to apply by contractors or homeowners.